Robust Neural Rendering in the Wild with Asymmetric Dual 3D Gaussian Splatting

 Our base model is built on Mip-Splatting~\cite{yu_mip-splatting_2024}.
 Following its default settings, we recompute the sampling rate of each Gaussian every 100 iterations, with a 2D Mip filter variance of 0.1 and a 3D smoothing filter variance of 0.2.
 We train for 30{,}000 iterations on NeRF On-the-go and RobustNeRF, with densification and pruning every 1{,}000 steps until iteration 15{,}000; and for 100{,}000 iterations on PhotoTourism, with densification and pruning every 1{,}000 steps until iteration 50{,}000.
 We omit the opacity reset and apply a 1{,}000-step warm-up before the mutual consistency regularization begins.
 The consistency regularization weight is set to 0.1.
 The learnable mask is optimized by a loss weighted $\lambda_\text{mask}=1.0$ with a learning rate of 0.1.
 For EMA, we use a smoothing factor of $\beta=0.8$.
 Semantic regions for the multi-cue adaptive mask are generated using Semantic SAM~\cite{li_segmentsam_2025} to create instance-level segmentations and apply Algorithm~\ref{alg:MAM} to select distractor regions as masks.

 Additionally, we use a 32-dimensional per-view appearance embedding and a 24-dimensional per-Gaussian embedding.
 Color transformation is performed using a three-layer MLP with hidden size 128, outputting a scale and bias for each RGB channel.
 The learning rates are set to 0.001 for the per-view embedding, 0.005 for the per-Gaussian embedding, and 0.0005 for the MLP.
-The other 3DGS-related hyperparameters follow the heuristic setup shown in Table \ref{tab:3dgshp}.
+The other 3DGS-related hyperparameters follow the setup from origin work shown in Table \ref{tab:3dgshp}.

-\section{More Results}
+\section{More results}